agilepro/software-craftsmanship/docs/Coding/Streams vs Strings/streaming-xml.md

 This difference in memory is maybe a factor of two, and time might be less than a factor of two, but it is all a waste since it is entirely unnecessary.
 The DOM parser will handle the byte oriented stream directly, converting to strings in a more efficient manner than reading the entire file as a string.
 Converting to a string is entirely unnecessary and without benefit.

-## You don’t really want to manipulate the encoded version anyway
+## You don't really want to manipulate the encoded version anyway

 Some programmers fall into the trap of thinking they will do some quick-and-easy manipulation of the XML in the encoded form.
 Something like: